skyzh/optd/docs/src/miscellaneous.md

 ## Physical Property + Enforcer Rules

 A major missing feature in the optimizer.
 Need this to support shuffling and sort optimizations.

+## Pruning

+Currently, we have implemented the pruning condition as in the paper, but we did not actually enable it.